innovate-invent/innovate-invent.github.io/_posts/2021-08-23-ssg-templates.md

 ## The plead

+Non-technical users understand (at least at a basic level) how to work with files, and at the end of the day I want to be able to hand off a website to someone and have them able to manage the site content without requiring my involvement for every change.

-Please, please, PLEASE! design your SSG templates/themes to use markdown files any time there are objects with associated text.
+Please, please, PLEASE!
+Design your SSG templates/themes to use markdown files any time there are objects with associated text.
 Those objects should manage their own navigation settings, so that when the file is added or removed, that is the only change required.